exmksp/GitCraft/README.md

 INTRODUCTION

-The goal of GitCraft is to make sure that craft revisions are not lost during design and testing and to allow to easily restore older designs even if the craft was overwritten in the editor.
+The goal of GitCraft is to make sure that craft revisions are not lost during design and testing and to allow designers to easily restore older designs even if the craft was overwritten in the editor.
 In other words, GitCraft gives you the ability to undo any change to your craft provided that the version that you want to restore was saved.
 Thus, GitCraft can be compared to an undo button that works across launches and game sessions.